Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication on Touch Screen and Mobile Devices

-The users consisted of 20 male and 8 female university students.
 A Nexus 5 phone was utilized for the data collection.
-A unique software based keyboard was used to extract the features.
+A unique software-based keyboard was used to extract the features.
 Each user participated in two sessions.
-Each session included data collection from three seperate hand orientations.
+Each session included data collected using three separate hand orientations.
 The participants were instructed to type 6 distinct passwords 20 times using each hand posture.
-From their analysis it was observed that models achieved better results on data of a single session - the EERs were less than half of the values obtained for data across sessions.
+From their analysis, it was observed that models achieved better results on data from a single session - the EERs were less than half of the values obtained for data across sessions.
 In the case of evaluation, classifiers performed better than anomaly detectors (11.7-31.1\% lower EERs).
 EERs increased by 86.3\% for different hand postures.
 Regarding the features, the best spatial feature sets performed better than the best temporal sets.
 EERs were reduced by 14.3 - 23.5\% using the spatial touch features relative to the traditional temporal features.
-Also EERs were reduced by using spatial touch features instead of pressure features.
-The combination of spatial and temporal features provided the best results - EERs were reduced by 8.5 - 26.3\% relative to the best spatial features, and by 26.4 - 36.8\% relative to the best temporal features.
+Also, EERs were reduced by using spatial touch features instead of pressure features.
+The combination of spatial and temporal features provided the best results; EERs were reduced by 8.5 - 26.3\% relative to the best spatial features and by 26.4 - 36.8\% relative to the best temporal features.